jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 Employing cookies is the most common way to store session information.
 Cookies are unique, expiring session identifiers that are sent from the server to the client, to be stored in the client's side in the form of small files.
 The cookies will be sent to the server in all subsequent requests, so the server can identify the client's session on each request, store and/or retrieve the appropriate data for that session, and generate unique responses to that client with that retrieved data, thus simulating a sense of persistent information or state between request/response cycles (as HTTP is a stateless protocol)

-In a more practical terms, usually the cookie data is sent to the client in an initial response via `set-cookie` headers, and then that cookie data is included in the client's following requests in the `cookie` request header.
+In more practical terms, usually the cookie data is sent to the client in an initial response via `set-cookie` headers, and then that cookie data is included in the client's following requests in the `cookie` request header.

 ## AJAX